peterhinch/micropython-micropower/README.md

 adaptor.
 If your code uses ``standby()`` a delay may be necessary prior to the call to ensure sufficient time elapses for the data to be transmitted before the chip shuts down.

+On resumption from standby the Pyboard will execute ``boot.py`` and ``main.py``, so unless ``main.py`` restarts your program, you will be returned to the REPL.

+Other points to note when debugging code which uses standby mode.
+If using a backup battery the RTC will remember settings even if the Pyboard is powered down.
+So if you run ``rtc.wakeup(value)``, power down the board, then power it up to run another program, it will continue to wake from standby at the interval specified.
+Issue ``rtc.wakeup(None)`` if this is not the desired outcome.
+The same applies to alarms: to clear down an alarm instantiate it and issue its ``timeset()`` method with no arguments.

+Another potential source of confusion arises if you use ``rshell`` to access the Pyboard.
+Helpfully it automatically sets the RTC from the connected computer.
+However it can result in unexpected timings if the RTC is adjusted when delays or alarms are pending.

 ## CPU clock speed

 When coding for minimum power consumption there are various options.
 One is to reduce the CPU